cpjobling/eg-247-textbook/_build/labs/lab01/index.md

 The claims on this and the next two lab submissions will be moderated by **Peer Assessment**.
 Each one of you will be asked to review three of this first submission, two of the second and one of the third.

+For this lab exercise, the peer assessment is worth five marks.
 There is a total of 10 marks available for your participation in peer assessment.

 ## How to do Peer Assessment

-As a peer assessor, you will be required to review five of these submissions and let me know if you agree with the self-assigned score.
+As a peer assessor, you will be required to review three of these submissions and let me know if you agree with the self-assigned score.

-To complete your peer assessments, you should download and run the MATLAB Live Scripts and Simulink models and check that the results are correct.
+To complete your peer assessments, you should download and run the MATLAB Live Scripts and Simulink models and check that the results are correct and complete.

-### Checking the work submitted
+### Checking the submitted work

-On Monday 24th February, you should receive notification that the submissions of five of your colleagues are available for peer assessment.
+On Monday 24th February, you should receive notification that the submissions of three of your colleagues are available for peer assessment.
 This notification will arrive by email (if you have your Canvas notifications turned on) or via the inbox on Canvas or the Canvas Student App.

 To perform an assessment, you will need access to MATLAB and Simulink.
 For compatibility reasons, you should use the version of MATLAB that is installed on the shared University desktop.
 (Although newer versions of MATLAB will open older versions of Simulink files, the reverse is not true.)
 If you have problems running any files that are submitted, please note this in your feedback.